PlutoZhang/Zowe-docs/topics/atlas-install.md

 1. [Follow instructions to obtain the Project Giza installation media](https://github.com/gizafoundation/Downloads/releases).
 Once completed, you should have an Atlas PAX file along with the Atlas install script (scripts/atlas/atlaa-wlp-package-0.0.3.sh).

-2. Move the Atlas PAX file and install script to the desired installation directory.
+2. Move the Atlas PAX file and install script to the preffered installation directory (e.g gizaInstallDir/Atlas).

      **Note:** The Atlas install script is an ASCII file.
 If the script is not in the correct format, it might need to be converted.